Skip to Calculator

 Replacing a faucet, fixing a running toilet, or swapping a showerhead: DIY-friendly.
 Running new supply or drain lines, anything involving the main shutoff, gas lines, or work requiring a permit: hire a licensed plumber.

-The line between DIY and professional plumbing isn't arbitrary — it's based on what can cause serious damage or code violations if done wrong.
+The line between DIY and professional plumbing isn't arbitrary.
+It's based on what can cause serious damage or code violations if done wrong.
 Water damage is expensive.
 Gas leaks are dangerous.
 Unpermitted work can affect your home's value and insurability.
 Understanding where the line is saves you money on the right jobs and protects you on the wrong ones.

 What Homeowners Can Safely DIY